 In The Event Of Nuclear Attacks, Wives Weren't Invited To Raven Rock

-Each bunker was intended for a specific purpose, and Raven Rock was supposed to be where the president of the United States and the highest officials in government went in the event of a nuclear attack.
-The president's Cabinet was on the guest-list, as were their secretaries, but their wives were not.
+Each bunker was intended for a specific purpose, and Raven Rock was supposed to be where the President of the United States and the highest government officials went in the event of a nuclear attack.
+The president's Cabinet and their secretaries were on the guest list, but their wives were not invited.

-The Declaration Of Independence Was Top On The List To Be Saved; The Constitution Was Not
+The Declaration Of Independence Was On Top Of The List Of Items To Be Saved; The Constitution Was Not

-One of the other functions of the bunkers was historic preservation, and two bunkers were designated for the task, Raven Rock and Mount Weather Emergency Operations Center near Bluemont, Virginia.
-In order to keep the history of the United States alive, artifacts needed to be chosen, moved underground, and saved for future generations.
+One of the other functions of the bunkers was historic preservation; two bunkers were designated for the task, Raven Rock and Mount Weather Emergency Operations Center near Bluemont, Virginia.
+In order to keep United States history alive, artifacts needed to be chosen, moved underground, and saved for future generations.

 The two items at the top of the list to moved to Raven Rock were the Declaration of Independence and a portrait of George Washington, both saved by Dolly Madison from the White House during the War of 1812.
-It was also decided that the Gettysburg Address would be saved over George Washington's military commission, and a team of park rangers was organized to save the Liberty Bell.
+The Gettysburg Address was slated to be saved over George Washington's military commission, and a team of park rangers was organized to save the Liberty Bell.

 In Addition To Bunkers, The Government Planned For A Post-Apocalyptic United States